 Increased Buyer Confidence and Reduced Inspection Issues

-The consultant identifies "perception problems"—minor issues that look worse than they are but cause buyers to assume larger hidden problems exist—and recommends cost-effective fixes.
+The consultant identifies "perception problems", minor issues that look worse than they are but cause buyers to assume larger hidden problems exist, and recommends cost-effective fixes.
+Resolving these before listing means buyers walk in without building a mental list of concerns - and that changes the entire tone of the negotiation.

 In December 2025, 16.3% of home-purchase agreements were canceled, with 5% of contracts terminated specifically due to inspection or environmental issues.